Raizo62/qemu-mount/README.md

 interface as the normal mount tools.
 The scripts can be used as a normal user, the privileged commands are then started with sudo.

+## qemu-part - show partition table

+qemu-part shows the partition table of a qemu image, just use `qemu-part <qemu_image>`.

 ## qemu-mount - mount QEMU image

 qemu-mount has the following usage: